search icon

 Who can be an incorporator?

-An incorporator doesn’t have to be a business owner.
+An incorporator doesn’t have to be a business owner (but they could be).
 Generally, an incorporator must be at least 18 years old.
 They can be a shareholder, member of the board of directors, or an officer, but this status isn’t required.
 However, this person should have the legal authority to act on behalf of the company.

-The company may hire an incorporator just for the purpose of incorporating the entity.
-This could be an attorney or a financial professional, and in some cases, it can even be us!
+A new company might hire an incorporator just for the purpose of incorporating the entity.
+This could be an attorney or a financial professional.
+It’s even possible to use a formation service like ZenBusiness to fulfill the role of incorporator.

 An organizer performs essentially the same duties for a limited liability company (LLC) as an incorporator does for a corporation.
 The organizer is responsible for signing and filing the LLC documents of formation.
 In most states, these are called the Articles of Organization.

-The organizer may also sign the Operating Agreement.
+The organizer may also sign the operating agreement.
 This isn’t a required document, but it’s important because it details how the LLC should run.
-We’re happy to help in the LLC formation process
+ZenBusiness can help with the LLC formation process, too.

-You don’t have to hire someone specifically for the job of the incorporator.
-If you have a small business, you can often act as your own incorporator.
-Professional incorporator benefits include the peace of mind that comes with having a professional file your legal documents.
-Professional incorporator disadvantages may include the cost associated with hiring someone, which varies depending on their qualifications and duties.
+A business owner doesn’t have to hire someone specifically for the job of the incorporator.
+Often, small business owners can act as their own incorporators.
+That said, using a professional incorporation service has the benefit of the peace of mind that comes with having a professional file the company’s legal documents.

 Summary: Incorporator Meaning